 What is a shoulder separation?

-A shoulder separation is the partial or complete separation of two parts of the shoulder: the collarbone (clavicle) and the end of the shoulder blade (acromion).
-See a picture of shoulder separation injuries.
+A shoulder separation is the partial or complete separation of two parts of the shoulder.
+It occurs when the outer end of the collarbone (clavicle) separates from the end (acromion) of the shoulder blade because of torn ligaments.

-- In a type I injury, the AC ligament is partially torn, but the CC ligament is not injured.
-See a picture of a type I injury.
+- In a type I injury, the acromioclavicular (AC) ligament is partially torn, but the coracoclavicular (CC) ligament is not injured.

 A direct blow to the top of the shoulder or a fall onto the shoulder, such as a fall from a bicycle, can cause a shoulder separation.